 The UCITS Q&A sets out answers to queries likely to arise in relation to UCITS.
 It is published in order to assist in limiting uncertainty.
 It is not relevant to assessing compliance with regulatory requirements.
 You should check the website from time to time in relation to any matter of importance to you to see if the position has altered.

-UCITS Q&A First Edition
+UCITS Q&A Second Edition

 UCITS Inward Marketing Requirements